hetalang/heta-specifications/README.md

 **Heta** language is a domain-specific programming language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
 It describes the biological systems as the components of QSP/SB modeling platform.

-Heta language represents the dynamic model as a set of interacting components that describe volumes, concentrations, amounts, rates, and others.
-The Heta code can be represented as ordinary differential equations (ODEs) but Heta does not require writing an ODE system manually.
+Heta language represents the dynamic model as a set of interacting components which describe volumes, concentrations, amounts, rates, and others.
+You don't need to writing an ODE system manually.
 The differential equations are compiled "on the fly" when they are required.

-The key idea of Heta language is the development and editing of the bio-mathematical models as expressive programming code which gives us the benefits of programming languages like compact and human-readable format, modularity, reusability, etc. The model development can be easily organized as a workflow inside a group.
-The Heta code is friendly for version control systems and different continuous integration and continuous integration (CI/CD) tools can be used to reach maximal productivity.
+The key idea of Heta language is the development and editing of the bio-mathematical models as expressive programming code which gives us the benefits of programming languages: compact and human-readable format, modularity, reusability, etc. The model development can be easily organized as a workflow inside a group.
+The Heta code is friendly for version control systems and different continuous integration and delivery (CI/CD) tools can be used to reach maximal productivity.

-The development of Heta language was based on the following ideas:

--  Everything is code: model, tasks, and experimental observations are also the code;
--  Describe components but not the algorithms;
--  Annotation matters.

 The important pre-formulated requirements to the language were:

 -  Human-readable/writable code can be used for model creation, modification, or integration.
 -  Easy code parsing and transformation for potential implementation into different tools and frameworks.
 -  Modularity: QSP platform can be subdivided into several files and spaces for better project management.
+-  Polymorphism of code: code can be presented in different formats with the same meaning.
 -  Reusability: modeling platforms should be easily extended.
 Model parts and datasets can be used for other purposes.
 -  Reach annotation capabilities for better code revision and reporting.
 -  The easy transformation from/to different formats of platforms and models currently used in practice: SBML, DBSolve, Spreadsheets, databases, mrgsolve, Simbiology, etc.